How Manchester City missed out on bargain Bernardo Silva as a teenager | Goal.com

 The Portuguese forward eventually joined City for £43 million ($55m) from Monaco in May 2017.

-But he could have be signed four years earlier from Benfica had director of football Txiki Begiristain taken the advice of super-agent Jorge Mendes.
+But he could have been signed four years earlier from Benfica had director of football Txiki Begiristain taken the advice of super-agent Jorge Mendes.

 A new book charting Pep Guardiola's unprecedented success, 'Pep's City: The making of a Superteam', reveals that Silva was recommended to City when he was still with the Portuguese club.